75 Benefits of Social Media Marketing

 Although no one wants to deal with a company crisis, social media can be used to properly address and calm the situation.
 You can acknowledge the concerns of frustrated individuals, apologize, and find a solution.
 Your brand’s social media manager should know how to manage a social media crisis.
-Nonetheless, being able to respond via social media is a major benefit.
+Nonetheless, being able to respond online is yet another of the greatest benefits of social media.

 63) Answer Customer Questions

 Being active on social media and using it to answer customer questions will benefit your bottom line.
 Some people call customer service when they have a question while an increasing amount of people are using social media to do it.